Queen Silvia of Sweden: Charity involvement

 Queen Silvia established Mentor International in 1994 in collaboration with the World Health Organization.
 Her vision was to offer mentoring as inspiration, empowerment, and motivation for young people to make healthy life choices and view their futures more positively.
 Mentor's work has been recognized by the United Nations Office on Drugs & Crime, the Organization of American States, and the Council of Europe.
 She is now an honorary board member of Mentor Foundation.

 She was also a co-founder of the World Childhood Foundation in 1999, having been inspired by her work as Patron of the first World Congress against Commercial Sexual Exploitation of Children held in Stockholm.
 She has also been involved in the Global Child Forum, which she helped initiate, as a keynote speaker in several forums.

 Her commitment to the work with dementia and the care of the elderly at the end of life is also well known and respected.
 On her initiative, Silviahemmet was established in Stockholm.
 It works to educate hospital personnel in how to work with people suffering from dementia, and also initiates research in the area.

 She chairs the Royal Wedding Fund, which supports research in sports and athletics for disabled young people and the Queen Silvia Jubilee Fund for research on children and disability.

 Queen Silvia holds honorary positions in the Swedish Amateur Athletic Association, the Children's Cancer Foundation of Sweden and Save the Children Sweden.

+In popular culture

+In May 2025, Queen Silvia made a surprise appearance on national television in Sweden to honor entertainer-designer Christer Lindarw in a program about Lindarw's life and career.